openhab/openhabian/docs/openhabian.md

 For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md/#fake-hardware-mode) to 'simulate' RPi hardware and Raspberry Pi OS.

+#### Hardware modifications
+Plugging in HATs like an UPS or USB sticks or even SSDs for storage is fine, but we do not support attaching any hardware if that requires any sort of software or configuration changes on the OS part of openHABian.
+To put it straight: we don't recommend SSDs and do not support attaching an SSD and move the system over there.
+If you know Linux well enough to manually apply all the required modifications, feel free to do so but please be aware that this is a completely untested option that may work or not and what's even more important: it is unsupported.
+Don't ask for help if you run into trouble.
+Also remember that any future changes to openHABian (which is what you get when you upgrade as you are recommended to do on every start of the `openhabian-config` tool) can interfere with any such modification of yours so while any such mod may work for the time being you apply it, it may break your box and openHAB experience anytime in the future.

 ### OS support
 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.
 On ARM, we only support Raspberry Pi OS.